qianglise/python-for-hpc/content/cupy.md

 ### RawKernel

-The last is the RawKernel class, which is used to define kernels from raw CUDA/HIP XXXXXXX source.
+The last is the RawKernel class, which is used to define kernels from raw CUDA/HIP source code.

 RawKernel object allows you to call the kernel with CUDA's cuLaunchKernel interface, and this gives you control of e.g. the grid size, block size, shared memory size, and stream.